JTYKolesar/osticket-prereqs/README.md

 <img src="https://i.imgur.com/8NCudlF.jpg" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>

-- Find "Internet Information Services", then click the ☐ to enable it (should now have a small black box in the middle, NOT a checkmark).
+- Find "Internet Information Services", then click the checkbox ☐ to enable it (should now have a small black box in the middle, NOT a checkmark).
   - Then, expand the folder by clicking the [+] button next to it.
 - Expand "Application Development Features", then checkmark "CGI".
 - Expand "Common HTTP Features", then checkmark ALL boxes.